-All Australian jurisdictions have in place early intervention and parenting programmes, which are directed towards the care and support of young children and their parents.86 Some of these programmes are specifically focused on so-called 'especially vulnerable' families, which may include young children or parents with disability, and others are specifically focused on children with disability and their parents.
+All Australian jurisdictions have in place early intervention and parenting programmes, which are directed towards the care and support of young children and their parents.
+Some of these programmes are specifically focused on so-called 'especially vulnerable' families, which may include young children or parents with disability, and others are specifically focused on children with disability and their parents.
 These programmes offer both therapeutic and developmental interventions for children with disability, as well as parent education and support.
 They are, however, budget-capped and access to them is discretionary, rather than eligibility-based.
-Many children with disability have no access to these programmes, and access is also often delayed or insufficient resulting in significant loss of developmental opportunity.87 Some of these programmes are also subject to very limited quality assurance and professional supervision requirements, and consequently lack potency and developmental focus.88
+Many children with disability have no access to these programmes, and access is also often delayed or insufficient resulting in significant loss of developmental opportunity.
+Some of these programmes are also subject to very limited quality assurance and professional supervision requirements, and consequently lack potency and developmental focus.

 All Australian jurisdictions also provide programmes of specialist services for adults with disability, including supported accommodation, personal care and domestic assistance, supported employment, developmental day programmes, recreation services, therapy services, specialized transport, home modifications, aids and appliances, case work, clinical and advocacy services.
 However, these programmes are also budget-capped and under significant and long-standing stress.
-Many thousands of people with disability lack access to basic services and supports essential for their wellbeing, development and survival.89 There have now been several cases of a person with disability committing suicide or refusing 'non-heroic' life-sustaining treatment in order to die, and of a parent killing their son or daughter with disability before committing suicide themselves, driven by despair at their inability to obtain necessary support services.
-The situation is especially acute within Australian mental health systems, which are chronically under-funded relative to demand.90 There are now numerous documented cases of persons with mental illness committing suicide during periods of disorientation having been refused access to crisis mental health services.91 This problem is especially critical in Australia's criminal justice facilities and immigration detention centres, which are notorious for their failure to provide adequate mental health services for prisoners and detainees.92
+Many thousands of people with disability lack access to basic services and supports essential for their well-being, development and survival.
+89 There have now been several cases of a person with disability committing suicide or refusing 'non-heroic' life-sustaining treatment in order to die, and of a parent killing their son or daughter with disability before committing suicide themselves, driven by despair at their inability to obtain necessary support services.
+The situation is especially acute within Australian mental health systems, which are chronically under-funded relative to demand.
+There are now numerous documented cases of persons with mental illness committing suicide during periods of disorientation having been refused access to crisis mental health services.
+This problem is especially critical in Australia's criminal justice facilities and immigration detention centres, which are notorious for their failure to provide adequate mental health services for prisoners and detainees.
+Especially critical in Australia's criminal justice facilities and immigration detention centres, which are notorious for their failure to provide adequate mental health services for prisoners and detainees.

-Persons with disability also experience widespread structural and personal discrimination in their access to general health services.93 The Disability Discrimination Act, 1992 applies to health service provision, but has had limited impact to date.
+Persons with disability also experience widespread structural and personal discrimination in their access to general health services.
+93 The Disability Discrimination Act, 1992 applies to health service provision, but has had limited impact to date.
 In the area of health prevention, disability discrimination may manifest in a failure to detect the onset of illness and disease (for example, screening for breast and cervical cancer is only rarely carried out for women with intellectual disability living in supported accommodation, and breast and cervical screening equipment is, in most cases, inaccessible for women with significant physical disability).94 Population-based health promotion programmes are rarely tailored to the needs of persons with disability.
-For example, tobacco control programmes rarely focus on the provision of accessible and adapted education strategies, or on appropriate smoking cessation supports for smokers with disability, in spite of the fact that smoking prevalence is as high as 90 per cent among some population groups of disabled persons.95 The prevalence of obesity among persons with intellectual disability is also up to three times that of the general population.96
+For example, tobacco control programmes rarely focus on the provision of accessible and adapted education strategies, or on appropriate smoking cessation supports for smokers with disability, in spite of the fact that smoking prevalence is as high as 90 per cent among some population groups of disabled persons.
+95 The prevalence of obesity among persons with intellectual disability is also up to three times that of the general population.96